Pebblebrook Hotel Trust (PEB) upgraded Issued by Wall Street Gurus

 BTIG Research gave a rating of “ Buy” to PEB, setting the target price at $16 in the report published on April 24th of the current year.

-Volatility was left at 4.90%, however, over the last 30 days, the volatility rate increased by 4.32%, as shares surge +8.38% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.44% lower at present.
+Volatility was left at 4.98%, however, over the last 30 days, the volatility rate increased by 5.08%, as shares surge +19.15% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.08% upper at present.

 Stock Fundamentals for PEB